ufoot/livepprof/README.md

     // ...

     collector := cpu.New("mypackage", 10*time.Second)
     data, err := collector.Collect(nil)
     // data contains a profile, do whatever you want with it
     // in itself it's not very different from a raw Go profile,
     // the main difference is that name should be *resolved*.
 ```

+This `"mypackage"` string is here to help you have data aggregated on
+functions which belong to *your* code.
+This assumes your files are
+in something that looks like `"github.com/me/mypackage/something"`.
+Most of the time you're interested by profiling your code, if a dependency
+is slow you'll still know it but aggregated from a point in code that
+belongs to you.

-Another is to use a higher level profile interface which heartbeats
+Another way is to use a higher level profile interface which heartbeats
 with profiles on a regular basis.
 It can then be graphed, logged,
 I personally recommend using [Datadog](https://www.datadoghq.com/) to do this,
 but you could technically use anything.